particle-iot/docs/src/content/getting-started/logic-ledger/logic.md

 #### Define Logic Function

-The name must be unique across Logic Functions in your sandbox.
-When organization Logic Functions are available, they must be unique in your organization.
+The name must be unique across Logic Functions in your sandbox or organization.

 The description is for your use to help remember how you are using the Logic Function.